hyprwm/hyprland-wiki/content/hypr-ecosystem/dev/hyprtoolkit/development.md

 ### Additional FDs

-If you have an app that depends on some other loop, e.g. pipewire, dbus, etc. you need to remember that hyprtoolkit is strictly single-threaded for layout and rendering.
+If you have an app that depends on some other loop, e.g. PipeWire, D-Bus, etc. you need to remember that hyprtoolkit is strictly single-threaded for layout and rendering.
 You cannot edit the layout from another thread.

 For this, use `CBackend::addFd()` to add a FD to the loop alongside a function that will be called once the fd is readable.
 This function will be called from the main thread, so you can do whatever you want in there.